conor-williams/AOC/README.md

 		-- 2017 Day 7.2
 		-- <s>2018 Day 7 1&2</s>
 	   	-- 2022 Day 9.2
-	o Timer being added to the slow ones so they don't run too long (but you might not get the answer)
+	o Timer being added (an automatic kill, if you will) to the slow ones so they don't run too long (but you might not get the answer)
 		(timer length can be changed in code before a compile) TimerSet(Xseconds);
 </pre>